2 for 2: Ledecky wins her shortest, longest races at trials - WTMJ

 AP National Writer

-Ledecky has already pondered the significance of the inaugural women’s 1,500 free.
+Ledecky has already pondered the significance of the inaugural women’s 1,500 free at the Olympics.

 About time, she said.